riodel27/riodel27/README.md

 🔭 I’m currently working on StartechUP

-🌱 I’m currently learning Typescript for (React and Nodejs) and Django

 👯 I’m looking to collaborate on a fun project

 🤔 I’m looking for help with Django